-Appropriate resources such as books, artefacts, posters, candles, Bibles and a cross are available in the school.
-In addition, the school has close links with St John of Jerusalem Church which provides a great resource base for the school.
+Appropriate resources such as books, artefacts, posters, candles, Bibles and Crucifixes are available in the school.
+In addition, the school has close links with St John of Jerusalem Church of England Primary School which provides a greater resource base to the school.